OfficeDev/MS-Graph-Data-Connect/ARMTemplates/incrementaldataload-sample/README.md

 https://docs.microsoft.com/en-us/azure/data-factory/how-to-create-tumbling-window-trigger

 > **NOTE:** The connectionString property under waterMarkLinkedService in ARM template needs to be substituted with the db connection string.
-(You can find a samplewatermarkdb bacpac for reference)
+(Refer [samplewatermarkdbsetup.sql](samplewatermarkdbsetup.sql) for table and sproc definitions)